TauferLab/ANACIN-X/README.md

 ### **Result Visualization**:

-There two methods to do visualization of the kernel distance data from ANACIN-X.  We recommend using Jupyter Notebooks if you can pull it up from your machine.
+There are two methods to do visualization of the kernel distance data from ANACIN-X.  We recommend using Jupyter Notebooks if you can pull it up from your machine.
 If you can't use Jupyter notebooks on your machine, we provide a command line python tool to create a .png file for data visualization.

+In either case, we provide the user with sample KDTS data within the ANACIN-X project under the sub-directory 'sample_kdts'.
+The user has the option to visualzie the provided sample results or to visualize their own generated results.
 We describe each visualization method in more detail below:

 #### Method 1 - Jupyter